FrancisCrickInstitute/babs-data-challenge-rna-atac/README.md

 2. Identify the possible transcriptional programs involved.
 3. Present candidate transcription factors that may be responsible for the underlying regulation.

-Please produce a 20 minute presentation detailing your exploration of the data, your analysis approach and findings?
+**Please produce a 20 minute presentation detailing your exploration of the data, your analysis approach and findings.**
+**Be prepared to discuss the rational behind your analysis approach, challenges you faced and potential future analysis direction.**